keithledgerwood/WICLab-guide/009-Microsoft-365.md

 ## Assign user to group

 You will now assign a test user to the *O365Users* group.
-This will cause the user to be assigned the Microsoft Office 365 application which, in turn, will trigger provisioning of an account.
+This will cause the user to be assigned the Microsoft Office 365 app which, in turn, will trigger provisioning of an account.

 1. If not already there, navigate to **Directory \> Groups**.